nurturenature/jepsen-causal-consistency/lxd/lxd.md

 ### Configure LXD bridge network:

-`lxd` automatically creates the bridge network, and `lxc launch` automatically configures containers for it:
+`lxd` automatically creates the bridge network, and `lxc launch` automatically configures the containers for it:
 ```bash
 lxc network list
 +--------+----------+---------+----------------+---+-------------+---------+---------+